Generalized Attracting Horseshoes and Chaotic Strange Attractors: Attracting Horseshoes and Their Generalizations

 \section{Attracting Horseshoes and Their Generalizations}

 Attracting horseshoes (AH) were introduced in Joshi \& Blackmore \cite{JB} as a CSA model that can be extended to any finite rank.
 The CSA for the AH can be readily shown to be given by

-As one can plainly see, these AHs are basically the standard Smale horseshoes described in such treatments as \cite{Arr,DN,GH,KH,Shub,Smale,Wig}, which were also employed by Easton \cite{East} in his work on trellises.
-The main novelty in their use in \cite{JB} was the focus on attractors, and especially multihorseshoe chaotic strange attractors produced by AHs for iterated maps, which are apt to display extraordinary complexity.
-Now, AHs have precisely three fixed points comprising two saddles and one sink, so these models are not suitable for the analysis of maps such as those of H\'{e}non and Lozi, which have only two fixed points, both of which are saddle points.
+As one can plainly see in Fig.3, these AHs are basically the standard Smale horseshoes described in such treatments as \cite{Arr,DN,GH,KH,Shub,Smale,Wig}, which were also employed by Easton \cite{East} in his work on trellises.
+Attracting horseshoes have precisely three fixed points comprising two saddles points $p$ and $q$ and one sink $r$, such that $f(A)\subset B$, with $B$ contained in the basin of attraction of the sink.
+It should be noted that since $f(Q)$ is contained in the interior of $Q$, which is diffeomorphic to a disk in the plane, it is a simple matter to extend $f$ to a diffeomorphism $F:\mathbb{R}^{2}\rightarrow\mathbb{R}^{2}$ having $\overline{W^{u}(p)}$ as a global attractor.
+The main novelty in \cite{JB} was the focus on attractors, and especially multihorseshoe chaotic strange attractors produced by AHs for iterated maps, which are apt to display extraordinary complexity.
+Inasmuch as AHs have three fixed points - two saddles and one sink - these models are not suitable for the analysis of maps such as those of H\'{e}non and Lozi, which have only two fixed points, both of which are saddle points.
 It was precisely this observation that led to our development of the \emph{generalized attracting horseshoe} (\emph{GAH}).